Mui Ne City is a coastal city in Phan Thiet City, south-central Binh Thuan Province in Central Vietnam.

 2) Take a train ride to Binh Thuan Railway Station

-3) Take a Central Vietnam Adventure to from Ho Chi Minh, to Mui Ne, and Nha Trang
+3) Take a private transfer from Ho Chi Minh to Mui Ne

 Look for discounted travel tickets below for your first time in Mui Ne:

-Mui Ne, or Binh Thuan on a whole, does not have an airport.
+Mui Ne, or Binh Thuan as a whole, does not have an airport.

 At the Mui Ne Bus Station, there are many daily bus routes connecting other cities in Vietnam.